 - Professor of English and GSWS

-Glazener is currently at work on a study of police procedural detective fiction (print and TV) in relation to real-world policing, masculinity, hardboiled/nori affects, and neoliberal work cultures.
-Her other research and teaching interests include interdisciplinary theories of gender and sexuality, the instituitonal history of literary studies, ethics, affect theory, print culture, class politics, reception theory, and the history of personhood.
+Glazener is currently at work on a study of police procedural detective fiction (print and TV) in relation to real-world policing, masculinity, hardboiled/noir affects, and neoliberal work cultures.
+Her other research and teaching interests include interdisciplinary theories of gender and sexuality, the institutional history of literary studies, ethics, affect theory, print culture, class politics, reception theory, and the history of personhood.